Innovators wanted for challenge call on ‘Zero carbon: Smart buildings and estates’

 UPDATE: APPLICATIONS ARE NOW CLOSED.

-The 4th intake of the Innovator Support Platform (ISP) offers SMEs access to advanced energy system expertise from across the Catapult alongside a wider network of around 40 firms offering a range of specialist business support.
+The 4th intake of the Energy Launchpad offers SMEs access to advanced energy system expertise from across the Catapult alongside a wider network of around 40 firms offering a range of specialist business support.

-The ISP aims is to help innovators unlock new routes-to-market, secure investment and breakdown barriers to growth – with at least two innovator challenges running each year.
+The Energy Launchpad aims is to help innovators unlock new routes-to-market, secure investment and breakdown barriers to growth – with at least two innovator challenges running each year.

 The Zero Carbon Housing Solutions, Smart Buildings and Estates challenge could include innovators working on: